mkess-ivy/svncrwns-site-v2/_posts/2018-07-10-branding-our-business.md

 layout: phase1-post
 title: The Brand Company is Branding Itself
 featured_image: /assets/images/feature_brand_company.png
+featured_summary: "We had to take several looks at ourselves as a company positioning ourselves to help other companies grow.
+It's time we start branding ourselves and showing our audience what it takes to begin this journey.
+Check out the first 5 items we tackled below."
 ---
 5 Things We Considered to Brand Ourselves
 -----------------------------------------